smile-soft/ipcc-agent.js/README.md

 ### Installation
 1. Download and unzip module's archive
-2. Add script `IPCCAgent.js` or minified version of it `IPCCAgent.min.js` to your web application's html flies
+2. Add script `IPCCAgent.js` or minified version of it `IPCCAgent.min.js` to your web application html flies

 ```html
 <script src="IPCCAgent.js"></script>